Shashwat8405/Skin-disease-detection/README.md

 ## 📄 Publication

-This project was submitted as a B.Tech final year project (Electronics & Telecommunication Engineering, KIIT University) and as an IEEE conference paper:
+This project was submitted as a B.Tech final year project (Electronics & Computer Science Engineering, KIIT University) and as an IEEE conference paper:

 > *"IoT-Integrated Skin Disease Detection and Health Scoring Using MobileNetV2 Deep Learning"*
 > 2025 IEEE International Conference on Electronics, Communication and Signal Processing (ICECSP-2025)